j-s-ashley/cz-2025-summer-minutes/council1.md

 - Toothbrushes.
 Really helpful. especially with guests.

-- Will we be getting BC again?
+- Will we be getting birth control again?

 - Can this be contingent on the later motion?
  - Yes, will.